Table of Contents

 Kaizen is a continuous improvement process that seeks to identify and eliminate waste and inefficiencies within a business.
 Kaizen helps to increase productivity by ensuring that all tasks, processes, and activities are done efficiently and effectively.
 This can involve streamlining processes, reducing the amount of time needed to complete tasks, and improving employee morale.
 By eliminating sources of inefficiency and creating an environment of continuous improvement, Kaizen can help to increase productivity and drive overall business success.

-A Kaizen Blitz or Kaizen Event is a short-term improvement activity designed to rapidly improve a process or system.
+Kaizen Event is a short-term improvement activity designed to rapidly improve a process or system.
 It usually involves a small team of people working together for a short period (typically a few days) to identify and quickly implement solutions to a problem.
-Kaizen Blitz is a key component of Lean Manufacturing, a business strategy to reduce waste and increase efficiency.
+Kaizen Event is a key component of Lean Manufacturing, a business strategy to reduce waste and increase efficiency.
 Kaizen Events are used to quickly identify bottlenecks and make improvements to processes, resulting in improved quality and cost savings.

 A Kaizen event should be used when a company or team is looking to make a significant improvement in a short amount of time.
 Kaizen events are commonly used for introducing process changes, solving problems, and improving efficiency.
 They can be used on any size project from small and simple to large and complex.